Product Information Management (PIM):

 But what about choosing a PIM solution?

-To help you, the following checklist presents the questions to answer before contacting a PIM vendor.
+To help you, the following checklist sets out the questions to ask yourself before contacting a Product Information Management editor.

 The checklist of the PIM